Crystal-io/isbushka/00_Project_Overview/09_Requirements_Backlog_HL.md

 ## E-06.
 Access Control and Roles

 **Description**
-Ensure data access is restricted based on user role.
+Ensure data access and visibility are restricted based on user role.

+### Dependency Type
+- **Cross-cutting / Foundational**

+Applies to all epics.

 ### Features